Unsupervised Anomaly Detection in Medical Images Using Masked Diffusion Model: Method

 \section{Method}

-In our study, we utilize unsupervised training for the purpose of anomaly detection in brain MRI scans.
 Given the potential occurrence of anomalies in any region of the brain during testing, we introduce data augmentation techniques that involve the insertion of random augmented patches into the healthy input image, $\bm{z} \in \mathbb{R}^{C,W,H}$ with $C$ channels, width $W$ and height $H$, prior to the application of DDPM noise addition and removal.
 This approach allows us to generate a healthy image based on an unhealthy image during inference, facilitating the calculation of the anomaly map.
 The illustration of our approach can be seen in Figure \ref{fig:method}.
 We will be further discussing our unsupervised mDDPM approach and proposed masking strategies in this section.